Now Offering Telemedicine! Book an appointment now | Call Now 480-986-7246

 Arthritis is the swelling and inflammation of joints.
 While there are hundreds of types of arthritis, the two most common forms are osteoarthritis and rheumatoid arthritis.
 Each type of arthritis damages joints in different ways.
 In some cases, arthritis will affect the surrounding tissue of a damaged joint as well.

 Osteoarthritis is the most common type of arthritis and is due to wear and tear.
-It most commonly occurs in the knees, spine, hips and hands but can be present in other joints in the body as well.
+It most commonly occurs in the knees, spine, hips, and hands but can be present in other joints in the body as well.
 When joint cartilage breaks down, osteoarthritis occurs.
-Unfortunately, this type of damage is irreversible.

 Rheumatoid arthritis is an autoimmune disease that causes inflammation in the affected joints.
 This occurs when your body’s immune system misidentifies your healthy cells and attacks them as if they are foreign invaders, such as harmful viruses or bacteria.
 Rheumatoid arthritis can attack many joints at once and is most common in women.